If you have an older home, chances are part of your plumbing is made from cast iron.

 Using a hacksaw to cut through a cast iron pipe will require multiple replacement blades.

-This method should only be used as a last resort.
+For that reason, this method should only be used as a last resort.

-Using a cold chisel to cut through a cast iron pipe is much more efficient than using a hacksaw, but it requires considerably more skill.
+Using a cold chisel to cut through a cast iron pipe is much more efficient than using a hacksaw.
+But it requires considerably more skill.

 A ball peen hammer and cold chisel are among the most difficult hand tools to use accurately and effectively — making this a frustrating endeavor for the amateur.

-In addition to this hindrance, the cold chisel method for cutting cast iron pipe only works when you have access to all sides of the pipe and enough room to maneuver your chisel.
+In addition to this hindrance, the cold chisel method for cutting cast iron pipe only works when you have access to all sides of the pipe and you have enough room to maneuver your chisel.

-How to use a cold chisel:
+Here’s how to use a cold chisel:

 - Draw a line using some chalk around the pipe where you wish to cut it.